Sailing Snow (a type of ship) named the Thane of Fife

 Gabriel Jung (Gabriel Young), age 52.

-European Records: of Winterbach, (s.w. of Kaiserslautern), Rheinland-Pfalz (Palatinate).
+European Records: of Winterbach, (s.w. of Kaiserslautern), Rheinland-Pfalz (Palatinate), Germany.

 American Records: Arrived in Philadelphia PA 7 Nov 1741 on ship Thane of Fife.